BEST SERVICE: DARK ERA AND CELTIC ERA – DOUBLE-EDGED SWORD

-I am delighted to see the Bullroarer included, we have a well known traditional Maori instrument here in New Zealand called a Purerehua, which is basically the same thing.
-The sound is so sacred for us, it conjures strong feelings in the hearts of most Kiwis.
+I am delighted to see the Bullroarer included, we have a well-known traditional Maori instrument here in New Zealand called a Purerehua, which is basically the same thing.
+The sound is so sacred to us, it conjures strong feelings in the hearts of most Kiwis.

 The acoustic guitar presets are also worthy of mention, again with great playability and unique tone.

-All the presets are awash in the included reverb effect, which certainly adds a lot of ambience.
+All the presets are awash in the included reverb effect, which certainly adds a lot of ambiences.
 Removing the effect reveals mostly excellent raw recordings.
 Nothing has been covered up.

-Dark and Celtic ERA libraries are similar in genre yet vastly unique in application.
-Celtic is much lighter and more focused on traditional instruments, Dark is more thunderous and bombastic.
-In a ‘Jedi balance in the Force’ kind of way, they both compliment each other by covering both ends of this medieval fantasy spectrum.
+Dark and Celtic ERA libraries are similar in the genre yet vastly unique in application.
+Celtic Era is much lighter and more focused on traditional instruments, Dark Era is more thunderous and bombastic.
+In a ‘Jedi balance in the Force’ kind of way, they both complement each other by covering both ends of this medieval fantasy spectrum.

 Both titles will partner well together and also with other sound libraries.
 These and others in the ERA series are a perfect accompaniment for any project requiring rich and authentic traditional style elements.